ixs/NagParser3/README.md

 ## Installation

 ### Production Use
-_No external dependencies — relies only on Python’s standard library:_
+_No external dependencies - relies only on Python's standard library:_

 ```bash
 pip install NagParser